 Disclaimer: Fight the New Drug is a non-religious and non-legislative awareness and education organization.
 Some of the issues discussed in the following article are legislatively-affiliated.
-Though our organization is non-legislative, we fully support the regulation of already illegal forms of pornography and sexual exploitation, including the fight against child exploitation and against child exploitation images.
+Including links and discussions about these legislative matters does not constitute an endorsement by Fight the New Drug.
+Though our organization is non-legislative, we fully support the regulation of already illegal forms of pornography and sexual exploitation, including the fight against sex trafficking.

 The National Center on Sexual Exploitation Law Center (NCOSE), The Haba Law Firm, and The Matiasic Firm have jointly filed a federal lawsuit against Twitter on behalf of a minor who was trafficked on the social media platform that boasts over 330 million users.

-The plaintiff, John Doe, a minor, was harmed by Twitter’s distribution of material depicting his sexual abuse, and by Twitter’s knowing refusal to remove the images of his sexual abuse (child pornography) when notified by the plaintiff and the plaintiff’s parents.
+The plaintiffs, John Doe #1 and John Doe #2, minors, were reportedly harmed by Twitter’s distribution of material depicting his sexual abuse, and by Twitter’s knowing refusal to remove the images of their sexual abuse (child pornography) when notified by the plaintiff and the plaintiffs’ parents.
 The case, John Doe v.
 Twitter, was filed in the United States District Court for the Northern District of California.

-At age 16, Plaintiff John Doe was horrified to find out sexually graphic videos of himself—made at age 13 under duress by sex traffickers—had been posted to Twitter.
-Both John Doe and his mother, Jane Doe, contacted the authorities and Twitter.
+The plaintiffs say they alerted law enforcement about the tweets and urgently requested that Twitter remove them.
 Using Twitter’s reporting system, which according to its policies is designed to catch and stop illegal material like child sexual abuse material (CSAM) from being distributed, the Doe family verified that John Doe was a minor and the videos needed to be taken down immediately.

 “As John Doe’s situation makes clear, Twitter is not committed to removing child sex abuse material from its platform.
 Even worse, Twitter contributes to and profits from the sexual exploitation of countless individuals because of its harmful practices and platform design,” said Peter Gentala, senior legal counsel for the National Center on Sexual Exploitation Law Center.
 “Despite its public expressions to the contrary, Twitter is swarming with uploaded child pornography and Twitter management does little or nothing to prevent it.”

-This lack of care and proper attention resulted in the CSAM of John Doe accumulating over 167,000 views before direct involvement from a law enforcement officer caused Twitter to remove the child pornography material.
-John Doe is now suing Twitter for its involvement in and profiting from his sexual exploitation, which violates the Trafficking Victims Protection Reauthorization Act and various other protections afforded by law.
+The John Does are now suing Twitter for its involvement in and profiting from his sexual exploitation, which violates the Trafficking Victims Protection Reauthorization Act and various other protections afforded by law.